Understanding Hyperglycemia vs. Hypoglycemia and How to Recognize the Differences

 Just like with hypoglycemia, anybody can experience hyperglycemia, not just diabetics.

-Blood sugar measuring higher than 200 mg/dl is considered too much glucose in the bloodstream.
-It’s not uncommon for people to experience high blood sugar levels at some point during the day.
+A glucose level higher than 200 mg/dl is considered too much glucose in the bloodstream.
+It’s not uncommon for people to experience high glucose levels at some point during the day.

 A glucose spike can happen for any number of reasons, including high-intensity exercise and stress.
 Foods like artificial sweeteners and coffee could play a role, as well.